75 years ago - liberation of Blankenberge

 - Free admission

-There will be lectures on 24/10, 20/11 and 4/12, at 8 p.m. in the Public Library, register at least 2 days before each lecture by sending an email to email@example.com.
+There will be lectures on 24/10, 20/11 and 4/12, at 8 p.m. in the city hall, register at least 2 days before each lecture by sending an email to firstname.lastname@example.org.

 Are you fascinated by the history of WWII and you just can't get enough of this subject?
-Then come to the free lecture series in the library.
+Then come to the free lecture series in the city hall.
 Three speakers will give lectures on a variety of topics related to WWII.
-The lectures take place in the Aula of the library (Onderwijsstraat 17) and start at 8 p.m.
+The lectures take place on the first floor of the city hall (J.F.
+Kennedyplein 1) and start at 8 p.m.
 It is mandatory to register in advance.

 Kristof Jacobs gives an overview of the liberation of our coastal region by means of testimonials, photographs and military reports, with special attention to the composition, the armament and the history of the Canadian liberation forces.